inunix3/wetris/README.md

 Used font is **The PC Paint Font Collection** made by [codeman38](https://www.zone38.net/font/).

-Graphics were made in Aseprite, sound effects in MilkyTracker and Audacity.
+Graphics were made in Aseprite and Gimp, sound effects in MilkyTracker and Audacity.

 ## License